Mobius Final Fantasy: Gameplay

 Mobius Final Fantasy is a role-playing game designed for mobile phones.
-The player controls the game's protagonist Warrior of Light (Wol) while navigating Palamecia.
-Players can customize settings, graphical quality, and adjust controls for their dominant hand.
-During local navigation on the field map, the player taps a location on a map and the character travels to that location.
-In some self-contained areas, the player can directly control the character.
-Along with standard navigation, the player can navigate the game world using a fast-travel system, progressively unlocked as the player progresses through the story.
-Many of the features in the game, such as the leveling system and exploration, are similar to those from previous home console Final Fantasy games.
+The players could control the game's protagonist Warrior of Light (Wol) while navigating Palamecia.
+Players could customize settings, graphical quality, and adjust controls for their dominant hand.
+During local navigation on the field map, the players had to tap a location on a map for the character to travel.
+In some self-contained areas, the players could directly control the character.
+Along with standard navigation, the players could navigate the game world using a fast-travel system, progressively unlocked as they progressed through the story.
+Many of the features in the game, such as the leveling system and exploration, were similar to those from previous home console Final Fantasy games.

-Mobius features a tactics-focused, turn-based battle system, with players able to activate attacks by tapping enemies on screen.
-Players can use standard melee attacks with close-range weapons such as swords, and magical attacks.
-During combat the player accumulates Elements, which are necessary to activate Abilities, the game's form of summoned monsters.
-When ready for activation, a tile appears on-screen that the player touches to activate the Ability.
-Abilities have different attributes: the Shiva Ability unleashes an ice attack, while the Fat Chocobo Ability raises defense for eight turns while automatically healing the player.
-Elements can also be used by the player to strengthen their resistance to elemental attacks.
-If an enemy's weakness is struck enough times, their "break gauge" meter will be drained and they will be left weakened, allowing the player to attack freely.
-A job system and character abilities related to them form a key part of the system.
+Mobius featured a tactics-focused, turn-based battle system, in which the players were able to activate attacks by tapping enemies on screen.
+Players could use standard melee attacks with close-range weapons such as swords, and magical attacks.
+During combat the players could accumulate Elements, which were necessary to activate Abilities, the game's form of summoned monsters.
+When ready for activation, a tile appeared on-screen that the player touched to activate the Ability.
+Abilities had different attributes: the Shiva Ability unleashed an ice attack, while the Fat Chocobo Ability raised defense for eight turns while automatically healing the player.
+Elements were used by the player to strengthen their resistance to elemental attacks.
+If an enemy's weakness was struck enough times, their "break gauge" meter was drained and they were weakened, allowing the player to attack freely.
+A job system and character abilities related to them formed a key part of the system.

-The player starts off with the Onion Knight job.
-Each job can be leveled up using special "seed" items collected in battle to fill in a skill panel.
-Once the panel is complete, the job will evolve, such as the Onion Knight evolving into the pure Warrior class.
-As jobs change or evolve, the character's appearance will be altered to a degree.
+The players started off with the Onion Knight job.
+Each job could be leveled up using special "seed" items collected in battle to fill in a skill panel.
+Once the panel was completed, the job evolved, such as the Onion Knight evolving into the pure Warrior class.
+As jobs changed or evolved, the character's appearance was altered to a degree.
 In the Chapter Two content update, Samurai, Assassin, and Red Mage jobs were added.
 In February 2016, multiplayer functionality was added, enabling up to four players to take on bosses.